wurli/visimatch.nvim/README.md

 In particular, this means that entering `viw` when the cursor is already at the end of the word won't trigger visimatch.
 In such situations, just move the cursor and highlights will trigger 💫 NB, this is a limitation of Neovim which I don't think is worth adding a workaround for yet.
-Hopefully this will be [addressed](https://github.com/neovim/neovim/issues/19708) on the vim/Neovim side eventually.
+Hopefully this will eventually be [addressed](https://github.com/neovim/neovim/issues/19708) on the vim/Neovim side.